Frequently Asked Questions

 What is HBS?

-This stands for Hobby Builders Supply or miniatures.com.
-This is the leading dollhouse and miniatures supplier in the United States.
+HBS stands for Hobby Builders Supply, also known as miniatures.com.
+It is the leading dollhouse and miniatures supplier in the United States.

 How can I attach miniature accessories to my dollhouse?